Secuoyas-Experience/secuoyas-theme/README.md

 # Secuoyas Code

-Dark theme designed with care for better coding and improved developer experience.
+Dark theme designed with care for better coding and improved developer experience, using Secuoya's color palette.

 This theme is optimized for Front End development, and has been optimized to have a uniied experience with html, css, js, md, json, and react files.